 This is the glazed, color version of the same piece; that finish and the prevalence of this particular shade of brown dates this one to the 1950s.
 The owner advises that there is a penciled design number (2085) remaining on the underside; this corresponds to an entry in the 1979 Cybis catalog appendix listed simply as “Saint Francis”.
 The height cited there is 13.5″ which corresponds to the size of the actual piece shown above.
 Oddly, the Appendix only cites it as being made in color (as above) in spite of that fact that the first group of photos proves it was also offered in white bisque (the Appendix has been proved wrong before, however; see Cybis and Cordey Design Numbers for some instances)!
 According to the catalog, this version was produced from the 1950s until 1964 and priced at $40 throughout.

-Saint Patrick was made in at least two slightly different colorways of lighter and darker green.
-He is 13.5″ which puts him into the same size class as the aforementioned St. Francis and the odds are that his production timeframe and pricing were the same also.
+Saint Patrick was made in at least two colorways of lighter and darker green.
+He is 13.5″ high which puts him into the same size class as the aforementioned St. Francis.
 Although cast from the same mold, the colorways present a dramatic difference.
-It’s interesting that there are no shamrocks at all on the dark green/gold version, and also that the snakes on the base are made more noticeable on the lighter one.

-This gentle Saint Joseph is between 8″ and 9″ high.
+Saint Joseph is 9″ high and dates from the early 1950s.
 The flower-decorated base appears to be the same one that was used for the full-figure Sacred Heart of Jesus shown earlier although the St. Joseph figure is slightly shorter.

 Another 1950s Cybis saint was Saint Philomena.
 She is about 6” high and cradles a bouquet of rushes in one arm while an anchor lies near her feet.
 I once owned this sculpture and brought her to the Cybis studio where Joseph Chorlton identified it by name.
 Unfortunately I sold it in the early 2000s and did not keep a photo.